tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Wand of Unerring Pain

-(See below – recharge 16+): When you miss with a spell that targets a single enemy, as a quick action immediately afterward, fire a magical missile that automatically hits that creature for 4d10 force damage.
+_Recharge 16+:_ When you miss with a spell that targets a single enemy, as a quick action immediately afterward, fire a magical missile that automatically hits that creature for 4d10 force damage.

 **Quirk:** Stares intently, often at nothing.